 Blood Stagnation Headache

 Blood formation and Blood movement require an abundance of Blood; if Blood Deficiency persists, Blood Stagnation can develop.
-Blood Stagnation can also be due to trauma, circulatory impingements, or Qi Deficiency.
+Blood Stagnation can also be due to trauma, circulatory impingement, or Qi Deficiency.
 This type of headache will likely present with sharp, stabbing, ongoing fixed pain.
-Consider Free and Easy Wanderer formula and Blood Mansion formula.

 Qi Deficient Headache